 The most important elements to consider for kittens aged 1-4 weeks without a mother are as follows:

-- Giving them a clean, warm, and dry environment
+- Provide newborn kittens with a clean, warm, and dry environment

 - Feeding your kittens regularly and with the correct products